Farm Thieves In Minnesota Caught After Getting Trapped In Giant Pile Of Manure

 A pair of thieves were caught raising a stink in a Minnesota farm — quite literally.

-Police in St. Cloud said a group of men were attempting to steal lumber from a farm shed when their pickup truck got stuck in a giant pile of manure that had become and wet from a few days of heavy rain and steamy temperatures.
+Police in St. Cloud said a group of men were attempting to steal lumber from a farm shed when their pickup truck got stuck in a giant pile of manure that had become wet from a few days of heavy rain and steamy temperatures.
 As TwinCities.com reported, it actually got worse from there.

 The farmer called police, who arrived to find a man smoking a cigarette and covered in manure.
 The suspect told police that he was helping some friends who had bought lumber from the farm, but police said the group had come to steal the lumber, then got covered in manure as they desperately tried to get the truck free from the mushy pile.